tash22ka/lonestar/README.md

 var config = {
     <SNIP>,
     node: 'http://localhost:6869',			<== Change this value to your blockchain node/API port (defaults to localhost)
-    apiKey: 'your api key'				<== Put here the API key of your Waves node };
+    apiKey: 'your api key'				<== Put here the API key of your lto node };
 ```
 NOTE\